adigau/line-coach/README.md

 - You can share a script with anyone at any time, or make it public if your partners don't have emails
 - When someone is online at the same time as you, you'll see a green dot next to their character name.
 IF everybody from a scene is online, the scene will display a green dot next to it.
 - If you want to practice with your partners, a session will start where you will see your partners' lines so that you can correct them in case of a mistake, and you won't see yours.
 If someone is missing from a scene, an artificial intelligence will read their lines
+- Print a text in the mode you chose (showing or not your lines, displaying or not the notes...)